PhoneIn/docs/docs/InstallationGuide/installing_phonein.md

 > <img src="/img/taped_wire.jpg" width="250" /><br/>

 ### 4. Decision time.
-You can complitely replace your old intercom with Phonein.
+You can completely replace your old intercom with Phonein.
 Along with the cool new features, Phonein can also be used for answering locally when someone rings your flat, just as your old intercom.
 1. If you want to replace your old intercom with Phonein:
     <img src="/img/Removed_2_2.gif" width="500" /><br/>